- Search The Registry

 - My Account

-Rust College was organized by missionaries from the North who opened a school in Asbury Methodist Episcopal Church, where Moses Adams, a local Black preacher, was pastor.
+Rust College was organized by missionaries from the North who opened a school in Asbury Methodist Episcopal Church, where Moses Adams, a local black preacher, was pastor.
 The school accepted adults of all ages, as well as children, for instruction in elementary subjects.
-A year later the first building on the present campus was erected.
+A year later, the first building on the present campus was erected.

-Rust College is the oldest of the 11 HBCUs related to the United Methodist Church, the second oldest private college in Mississippi, and one of the remaining five historical Black Colleges in America founded before 1867.
+Rust College is the oldest of the 11 HBCUs related to the United Methodist Church, the second oldest private college in Mississippi, and one of the remaining five historically Black Colleges in America founded before 1867.